-Last month Bolivia took the unprecedented step of legalising child labour from the age of 10.
-Bolivia is now the only country in the world to allow children under 14 into the work force.
+Last month Bolivia took the unprecedented step of legalizing child labor from the age of 10.
+This is now the only country in the world to allow children under 14 to legally join the work force.

-The move has been met with condemnation from the UN and various human rights movements.
-They believe that while sending children to work may be a short-term solution to a family’s economic woe, it actually increases the cycle of poverty in the long run.
-Children who miss out on an education during childhood will statistically have far lower earnings as an adult.
-They then tend to send their own children to work as a way to make ends meet.
-Human rights groups say more money should be invested in at risk families to keep their children in school.
+The move has been met with condemnation from the UN and various human rights movements who believe that while sending children to work may be a short-term solution to a family’s economic woes, it actually increases the cycle of poverty in the long run.
+Children who miss out on an education during childhood will statistically have far lower earnings as an adult, they claim.
+In turn, they tend to send their own children to work as a way to make ends meet.
+Human rights groups say more money should be invested in at risk families to help them keep their children in school.

 One doesn’t have to be in Bolivia long to see the reality of the situation.
-Shopkeepers and restaurateurs everywhere get their children to help out with menial tasks.
-Children shine shoes in the street or sell candy to passersby.
-Worst of all, some children do hard labour in mines which significantly lowers their life expectancy.
+Shopkeepers and restaurateurs throughout the country get their children to help out with menial tasks.
+Everywhere you look, Children shine shoes in the street or sell candy to passersby.
+Worst of all, some children do hard labor in mines which significantly lowers their life expectancy.

-In an ideal world, the Bolivian government would invest more money to keep vulnerable children in school as the Human Rights groups have suggested.
+In an ideal world, the Bolivian government would invest more money to keep vulnerable children in school, as the Human Rights groups have suggested.
 But in reality, Bolivia is a third world country with limited funds in its coffers.
-One can only hope that as Bolivia progresses, which it is doing so rapidly, the issue will gradually fade away.
+One can only hope that as the country progresses, which it is doing rapidly, the issue will gradually fade away.